Residue sums for superconformal indices: Further indices at rank one

 Finally, let us consider the special case of $N_f=3$, when the Seiberg dual theory is free and the index is described by a product formula (see Section \ref{ssec:n=1-gauge-theory-inds}).
 Equating our residue sum with the product formula, we find

 This can be read as a non-terminating summation formula for the product of elliptic hypergeometric summands.
 One could rewrite this identity alternatively in terms of an infinite sum of products of two full elliptic hypergeometric series by expanding the denominator as a geometric series, as in \eqref{eq:inf-sum-ell-hyp-series}.
+A key feature this identity is that the right hand side demonstrates how the complicated analytic structure of summands on the left hand side for fixed $i$, as described for the $\mathcal{N}=4$ $SU(2)$ case in Section \ref{ssec:full-indexn4-su2}, simplify when they are summed, as expected.
+Indeed, the right hand side is well-defined in the unflavored limits $y_i=y_j$, and even for $p^m=q^n$, for $m,n\in \mathbb{N}$.
+We therefore see that in this case, there indeed exists a simplification of the residue sum with the expected features listed at the end of Section \ref{ssec:bmn-mcd}.
+Whether there exist simplifications for the superconformal indices of other theories remains an important open question.

 As reviewed in Appendix \ref{sapp:basic-hypergeom}, for basic hypergeometric series there exist both terminating and non-terminating summation formulas.
 However, in the case of elliptic hypergeometric series, only summations for terminating series are known such as the Frenkel-Turaev summation \cite{Frenkel-Turaev}.
 It has been an open problem to find summations for non-terminating elliptic hypergeometric series.
 The fact that such summations should take on a bilinear form, as we find, was for example suggested in \cite{spiri2024}.
 However, the non-factorizing denominator, which is a direct manifestation of the reduced measure, and is therefore closely related to convergence of the residue sum, was not noted before.

-A key feature of \eqref{eq:ell-hypgeom-sum} is that the right hand side demonstrates how the complicated analytic structure of summands on the left hand side for fixed $i$, as discussed in Section \ref{ssec:full-indexn4-su2}, simplify when they are summed.
-Indeed, the right hand side is well-defined in the unflavored limits $y_i=y_j$, and even for $p^m=q^n$, for $m,n\in \mathbb{N}$.
-We therefore see that in this case, there indeed exists a simplification of the residue sum with the expected features listed at the end of Section \ref{ssec:bmn-mcd}.
-Whether there exist simplifications for the superconformal indices of other theories remains an important open question.

 Let us end this section with a small comment on the $N_f=4$ case \cite{Spiridonov:2008thf}.
 As reviewed in Section \ref{ssec:n=1-gauge-theory-inds}, in this case both the electric and magnetic index can be expressed in terms of a single $(SU(2))$ contour integral.
 Therefore, by evaluating both sides as a residue sum, with the reduced measure, could lead to a non-trivial transformation formula for (bilinear summands) of elliptic hypergeometric series.
 We hope to report on this identity soon.